 It's been called "America's Best Christmas Event" and you can only see it in Pigeon Forge, TN.

-Dollywood's Smoky Mountain Christmas Festival is an incredible place to experience the magic of the holidays.
+Dollywood's Smoky Mountain Christmas is an incredible event for experiencing the magic of the holidays.
 Enjoy all the fun of Dollywood complete with beautiful décor, live Christmas shows, and special displays like Santa's Workshop and the Carol of the Trees Light Show.

 3. Celebrate Thanksgiving in Pigeon Forge